 - In healthcare research, a population could be all patients diagnosed with a specific condition in a country.

-Key Characteristics Of A Population
+Key Characteristics of a Population

 - It is often theoretical, meaning you may never actually reach every member